alonewenson/sumit_test/README.md

 # sumit_test
-to run the test open 2 terminals in one run npm run dev
+to run the test open 2 terminals in one run the server npm run dev

-this will run the server

 in the other run
 npx ts-node src/sendRecords.ts